SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-06-dems-win-repubs-insurrection.md

 and that the election was still "stolen".
 It was as delusional as it is irresponsible.

 <img src="{{ site.baseurl }}/images/2021-01-06-dems-win-repubs-insurrection-ivanka-trump.jpg" width="400" height="144" alt="Ivanka Trump: doesn't know the difference between 'patriot' and 'terrorist'" title="Ivanka Trump: doesn't know the difference between 'patriot' and 'terrorist'" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>

-Ivanka Trump, not usually known for her intellect or deep thought on matters of state, confirmed the stereotype in a tweet (now removed) calling for peace, but calling the insurrectionists attempting to kidnap and murder members of Congress by the name "patriots".
-In her defense, slightly, is the demonstrated fact that she's just not that
-bright: she may not _understand_ what she's saying.
+Ivanka Trump, not usually known for her intellect or deep thought on matters of state, confirmed the stereotype in a tweet (now removed) calling for peace, but calling the insurrectionists attempting to kidnap and murder members of Congress by the name "American Patriots".
+In her defense &ndash; _slightly_ &ndash; is the demonstrated fact that she's just not that bright: she may not _understand_ what she's saying.
 After all, her father _clearly_ does not.

 ## Where things stand at 7:30pm on 2020-Jan-06